Jersey Shore's Mike The Situation Sorrentino Is Engaged to Lauren Pesce

 We've got a romantic situation on our hands!

-E!
-News can confirm Mike "The Situation" Sorrentino and his longtime girlfriend Lauren Pesce are engaged.
+Mike "The Situation" Sorrentino and his longtime girlfriend Lauren Pesce are engaged, his rep confirms to E!
+News.

-Lauren confirmed the news on Instagram with the caption "current situation" and an engagement ring emoji.
+Lauren also announced the news on Instagram with the caption "current situation" and an engagement ring emoji.

 Dave Kotinsky/Getty Images for MTV

-In tonight's all-new episode of Jersey Shore: Family Vacation, viewers saw a preview for next week's episode teasing an engagement announcement may be coming soon.
+In tonight's all-new episode of Jersey Shore: Family Vacation, viewers watched Mike reveal his plans to pop the question to his ladylove.

+As we know now, it's happening in a future episode very soon!

 The couple first met while in college and started dating long before Jersey Shore even began.
-While they called things off before the show started filming, the pair was able to reconcile when the show wrapped in 2012.
+While they called things off before the show started filming, the pair was able to reconcile when the episodes wrapped in 2012.
 They have been together ever since and have documented their love story on social media.

+"I've watched him work hard in silence for years, personally and professionally, without getting any recognition.
+He didn't do it for anyone to notice, he did it to better himself, his life and to create a healthy and positive future for us as a family," Lauren recently shared on Instagram.
+"I am so proud of you for all you've overcome & the incredible man you are today.
+You inspire me everyday to be my best and I'm over the moon and filled with emotion that the world is finally able to see your true self at your core.
+May God continue to bless you, our family, friends & fans forever!
+Feeling lots of love today!"

 Congratulations to the couple on their big news!